aabato/Magic8/README.md

 6. This will give you one error -- change `kCAMediaTimingFunctionLinear` to `.linear` and you should be all set.
 7. In the `motionEnded` function, right before you change the text in the label, call `shake` on your image view.
 This will trigger the animation.

+__Interested in doing more?__ Let me know, I have another project up my sleeve. 🕴🏼